 Today, the modern island is not just front and center (literally) in the kitchen.
 It’s become the heart of the home and the site of dinner prep and dinner party spreads, not to mention homework and crafts and baking.
 High-end islands may require superior function to act as workhorses, but, in many residences, their main role is simply as a showpiece.

 So how do you translate the needs and wants of modern luxury homeowners when it comes to their island?
-We spoke to two industry experts, Raun Thorp, co-owner of Tichenor & Thorp Architects, and Nancy Mayerfield, owner of NM Design House, to find out.
+We spoke to two industry experts, Raun Thorp, co-owner of Tichenor & Thorp Architects and authors of the book “Outside In: The Gardens and Houses of Tichenor & Thorp,” and Nancy Mayerfield, owner of NM Design House, to find out.

 Ruan Thorp We tend to be pretty trend-resistant; we try to design projects that will endure over time.
 Almost everyone wants an island that looks beautiful and is packed with functionality.
 Designing the island so it reads more as a piece of furniture and less like an airport landing pad gives focus to the kitchen and establishes a point of view for the space, as the island is usually the focal point.
 Incorporating seating, bookshelves, warming drawers and dishwasher drawers are all pretty frequent client requests.

 Nancy MayerfieldIslands will always be a popular way to extend the kitchen space.
 Extra counter/prep space and a place to pull up a stool and join the family chef or grab a quick informal bite — these functions depend on how the family lives.
 This is not necessarily a trend but a way of life and a luxury if your space allows for it.
 Adding a sink or an induction top and, of course, storage on both sides are definitely musts!